RetroPie/RetroPie-Docs/docs/PC-Engine-TurboGrafx-16.md

 ![pce](https://cloud.githubusercontent.com/assets/10035308/12213634/206dcb84-b639-11e5-8111-e0dfe0890107.png)
 ![tg16](https://cloud.githubusercontent.com/assets/10035308/12213633/206e0090-b639-11e5-9c39-3fada1f9b4f4.png)
 ***
-_The TurboGrafx-16 Entertainment SuperSystem, originally known in Japan as the PC Engine, is a home video game console joint-developed by Hudson Soft and NEC, released in 1987._
+_This console, known as the PC Engine in Japan and as the TurboGrafx-16 Entertainment SuperSystem in the USA, is a home video game console joint-developed by Hudson Soft and NEC, released in 1987._
 ***

 | Emulator | Rom Folder | Extension | BIOS |  Controller Config |